 Does Serving Images From A Subdomain Really Help?

 Yes, it does.
 Images are one of the heaviest parts of any site.
 But they’re also one of the most crucial ones.
-For better SEO and to provide better understanding of your content, images are must-have.
+Images help provide better understanding of your content and also with SEO.

 A subdomain is considered as a separate website.
 By serving images from subdomain, it will take less time for a browser to load content from your server because the browser can simultaneously load content from different domains.